BinaryMuse/toml-node/README.md

 toml-node uses [the PEG.js parser generator](http://pegjs.majda.cz/).

     npm install
-    ./generate.sh
+    npm run build
     npm test

-Any changes to `src/toml.peg` requires a regeneration of the parser with `./generate.sh`.
+Any changes to `src/toml.peg` requires a regeneration of the parser with `npm run build`.

 toml-node is tested on Travis CI and is tested against: